About King Mojo Records

 of the "pirate city" on the planet Tatooine in the Star Wars bar scene, complete

-served a local dish of "couscous and pigeon".
+local dish of "couscous and pigeon".

 Under the circumstances, the idea of going native seemed like the thing to do and acting